-18.1 The current application will deliver new and enhanced employment opportunities in a sustainable and accessible location.
-The site is allocated for employment uses in the adopted and emerging local plans and the emerging MTNP.
-There would be economic benefits as a result of construction activity and the end uses would create additional jobs.
-There is sufficient evidence to be confident that the development overall would not have a severe impact upon the highway network in terms of capacity or be detrimental to highway safety once off-road highway improvements have been carried out and would not cause significant harm to the amenity of local residents, ecology, cause flood risk.
-Therefore, on balance, having considered all material planning considerations and the representations received, the proposals are considered acceptable and recommended for approval.
+- The current application will deliver new and enhanced employment 18.1 opportunities in a sustainable and accessible location.
+The site is allocated for employment uses in the adopted and emerging local plans and the adopted MTNP.
+There would be economic benefits as a result of construction activity and the end uses would create significant additional jobs (270-330 FTE).
+There is sufficient evidence to be confident that the development overall would not have a severe impact upon the highway network in terms of capacity or be detrimental to highway safety once offroad highway improvements have been carried out.
+The conflict identified with part of Policy MT15 must be set against the absence of any material harm to justify delayed delivery.
+Furthermore, the amended proposals would not cause significant harm to the amenity of local residents, ecology, nor cause increased flood risk.
+Therefore, on balance, having considered all material planning considerations and the representations received, the proposals are considered acceptable and recommended for approval. - 18.2 The concerns raised by the Planning Committee in January have been addressed (see para.1.2) by the submission of revised plans and further dialogue with National Highways and the Parish Council has taken place.
+This has confirmed that a refusal on highway grounds could not be sustained for the reasons set out in the report.